What is a Nazarene

 It really says, in essence, that Peter was a pebble standing next to the Rock of Gibraltar, in the scheme of things.
 After some of his stunts he apparently needed that.
 There were not going to be any Popes!

 “After the apostles, James the brother of the Lord surnamed the Just was made head of the Church at Jerusalem.
 Many indeed are called James.
 This one was holy from his mother’s womb.
 He drank neither wine nor strong drink, ate no flesh, never shaved or anointed himself with ointment or [ceremonially] bathed.
-He alone had the privilege of entering the Holy of Holies, since indeed he did not use woolen vestments but linen and went alone into the temple and prayed in behalf of the people, insomuch that his knees were reputed to have acquired the hardness of camels’ knees.” — Jerome, Letters
+He alone had the privilege of entering the Holy of Holies, since indeed he did not use woolen vestments but linen and went alone into the temple and prayed in behalf of the people, insomuch that his knees were reputed to have acquired the hardness of camels’ knees.” —Jerome, Letters

-“...
-Epiphanius’ sources plainly claim both that he had access to those parts of the temple restricted to the high priest and that he wore the headdress associated with that office.
-The Pseudo-Clementine Recognitions (58) seem to equate James’ position in the Jerusalem church with that of the high priest in the Jewish community as they describe a dispute between “the chief of the priests” and “James, the chief of the ‘bishops’” [elders or guardians].
-In fact the title and activities of James as “bishop” or “archbishop” (as in Recognitions 1:73) in some early Christian writings may imply an equation of this office in the Jewish Church with that of priest or high priest in Judaism. -link
+“...Epiphanius’ sources plainly claim both that he had access to those parts of the temple restricted to the high priest and that he wore the headdress associated with that office.
+The Pseudo-Clementine Recognitions seem to equate James’ position in the Jerusalem church with that of the high priest in the Jewish community as they describe a dispute between “the chief of the priests” and “James, the chief of the ‘bishops’” [elders or guardians].
+In fact the title and activities of James as “bishop” or “archbishop” (as in Recognitions 1:73) in some early Christian writings may imply an equation of this office in the Jewish Church with that of priest or high priest in Judaism. —link

-James was of the tribe of Judah so he couldnt have become a Levitical priest but now the veil of the temple was destroyed and the Holy of Holies had been opened so things were apparently somewhat different.
+James was from the tribe of Judah, so he couldn’t have become a Levitical priest, but now the veil of the temple was destroyed and the Most 'special' Place (“Holy of Holies”) had been opened so things were apparently somewhat different.

 “The best known description of James is that of Hegesippus as recorded in Eusebius Hist. eccl.
 3.23.1-18.
 He describes James as something of a Jewish ‘holy man,’ an ascetic whose piety was controlled by ceremonial concerns.
 He was frequently in the temple, where he prayed constantly for the people.
 Because of his “excessive righteousness he was called ‘the Just’.”
 During the Passover season, Hegesippus says, the scribes and Pharisees attempted to have James dissuade the people from following Jesus.
 But James bore positive testimony ‘concerning the Son of man’ and was thrown from the battlement of the temple, stoned and finally killed by a blow to the head.” -same link